-Bruce House was opened by the London County Council in 1906 as part of a slum clearance.
-It was part of a movement to provide “model lodging houses” for working people who might otherwise live in slums.
+Bruce House was opened by the London County Council in 1906 as part of a district redevelopment.
+Its design represents a movement to provide “model lodging houses” for working people who might otherwise live in slums.
 Care were taken with the external Arts and Crafts architecture and with its internal facilities: a reading room, a smoking room, a large hotplate for cooking, three fireplaces, and hygienic but attractive internal decoration.
-The photograph in this essay was taken by Evan Jones who also worked at Bruce House.
-The sleeping cubicles that can be seen as you look down the corridor offered reasonable privacy and ventilation for the time, and had iron bedsteads with sprung mattresses.
+Sleeping cubicles offered reasonable privacy and ventilation for the time, and had iron bedsteads with sprung mattresses.

 In the 1960s it was refurbished with additional toilet wings.
 Many new WCs were of the European/Eastern “squat type” on the misunderstanding that there were “many foreigners” there.
 By the 1980s this was certainly eccentric and awkward.